sciZer0/7/v/README.md

 then the 100 truly-decentralized (truly-autonomous) Validators are the sufficient condition for a blockchain to be considered truly-decentralized and sustainable.

-**Efficient Decentralization**
+This is the decentralization which is sufficient.

+# Efficient Decentralization

 Even creating such very generous incentives for Validators, the total donation budget for 100 Validators, even at the maximum of the blockchain's market capitalization of say $1 trillion, might be just about $500 million.

 *For reference,*

-*During just one single year (2022), when the Bitcoin blockchain's market capitalizatin was a lot lower then $1 trillion, users of the Bitcoin blockchain paid their contributors (miners/validators), for keeping the blockchain working, an amount exceeding $6,000,000,000.*
+*During just one single year (2022), when the Bitcoin blockchain's market capitalizatin was a lot lower then $1 trillion, users of the Bitcoin blockchain paid the contributors (miners/validators), for keeping the blockchain working, an amount exceeding $6,000,000,000.*

+The qustion arises -- how much might the users of the Bitcoin blockchain pay the contributors (miners/validators) during a year  when the Bitcoin blockchain's market capitalizatin (only theoretecally)  would be $1 trillion.

 <h1>10 &nbsp Automated Donations</h1>